Eye in the Sky (album)

 Eye in the Sky is the sixth studio album by British rock band the Alan Parsons Project, released in May 1982 by Arista Records.
 At the 25th Annual Grammy Awards in 1983, Eye in the Sky was nominated for the Grammy Award for Best Engineered Album.
 In 2019, the album won the Grammy Award for Best Immersive Audio Album at the 61st Annual Grammy Awards.

-Production
+Eye in the Sky was the band's last album to be certified Platinum in the United States by the RIAA.

+Background

-Eye in the Sky is the first of three albums the Project recorded on analogue equipment and mixed directly to a Sony PCM 1610 digital master tape along with the usual analogue half-inch 30 ips master tape.
+Eye in the Sky is the first of three albums that were recorded by the Project on analogue equipment and mixed directly to a Sony PCM 1610 digital master tape along with the usual analogue half-inch 30 ips master tape.
 In 2007, the analogue tape was re-digitised for audiophile formats.

+In a 2026 interview, David Paton, who served as a bassist and vocalist for these recording sessions, said that Eye in the Sky was "probably the pinnacle" of the band's discography and that "everybody was really focused."
+He remembered that he encountered difficulties with mastering the lead vocal take for "Children of the Moon" and also called it his favourite song that he sang with the band.

 Release

-Eye in the Sky was the last Platinum record in the United States from the band.

-Eye in the Sky contains the title track, the Alan Parsons Project's biggest hit, with lead vocals by Eric Woolfson.
-The album itself was a major success, reaching the top 10 (and sometimes the number one slot) in numerous countries.
+To promote the album in the United States, the band conducted interviews that were aired on NBC during the weekend of Memorial Day.
+At that time, Eye in the Sky had yet to be released in the United States.

+The album itself reached the top 10 in numerous countries, including No 1 in Austria and Germany.
+The album's title track became the Alan Parsons Project's biggest hit on the US Billboard Hot 100, where it reached No. 3.
 The album features the instrumental piece "Sirius", which has become a staple of many college and professional sporting arenas throughout North America.
-It is best known for its use by the Chicago Bulls to introduce its starting line-up during its championship years of the 1990s and is still used today.
+It was used by the Chicago Bulls to introduce its starting line-up during its championship years of the 1990s and has seen continued use thereafter.

-Another instrumental, "Mammagamma", was used separately by TVNZ in New Zealand and BBC Wales in the mid-1980s for their snooker coverage, and as a bed for the "My Favourite Five" feature on Tony Fenton's late-night 2FM show in Ireland across 1989 and 1990.
-The instrumental also saw use in an industrial video for Iveco in Italy.

 On 1 December 2017, a 35th-anniversary-edition box set of the album was released, for which Alan Parsons, along with surround mastering engineers Dave Donnelly and PJ Olsson, won the Grammy Award for Best Immersive Audio Album at the 61st Annual Grammy Awards.
+A Blu-ray audio version of the album in 5.1 surround sound was also released the following year.
+When discussing this edition of the album, Parsons mentioned that they "managed to lay our hands on everything that was necessary to perform the surround mix" with the exception of "You're Gonna Get Your Fingers Burned", where Parsons and his team were unable to locate one of the tapes containing some of the multi-tracks.